awsdocs/amazon-rekognition-developer-guide/doc_source/procedure-moderate-images.md

 # Detecting inappropriate images<a name="procedure-moderate-images"></a>

 You can use the [DetectModerationLabels](API_DetectModerationLabels.md) operation to determine if an image contains inappropriate or offensive content\.
+For a list of moderation labels in Amazon Rekognition, see [Using the image and video moderation APIs](https://docs.aws.amazon.com/rekognition/latest/dg/moderation.html#moderation-api)\.